 Who Owns the Spa?

-- Who owns and operates the medical spa?
-Is it owned by a doctor?
-Is he actually on the premises supervising operations and doing treatments?
-Regulations vary from state to state.
-A medical doctor generally has to oversee the procedures performed in a medical spa, but this does not mean he is always (or ever) present.
+Find out if a doctor owns the spa you’re researching.
+And if so, does he or she supervise both the operations and treatments?
+These are important questions to ask because regulations vary from state to state.
+A medical doctor generally has to oversee most procedures performed in a medical spa, but this does not mean he (or she) is always (or ever) present.

 Sometimes doctors lend their names to medical spas but have relatively little involvement.
 A reputable spa of this type will always have a doctor on hand.

 Find Out Who Performs the Procedure

 Next, it's important to gain insight into both the licensing and the training of the people who actually perform the treatments.